OSAA

 Development partners

-This policy brief was made possible with the support of the OSSA.
+This policy brief is part of an African Dialogue Series project led by the UN Office for the Special Advisor for Africa (UN OSAA).
+ISS’ contribution was made possible with the support of the governments of Denmark, Ireland and Norway.
 The ISS is also grateful for support from the members of the ISS Partnership Forum: the Hanns Seidel Foundation, the European Union, the Open Society Foundations and the governments of Denmark, Ireland, the Netherlands, Norway and Sweden.

 Related content